How to Start Your Psychology Private Practice: A Checklist

 So you’re thinking about starting a group practice?

-There are additional pros and cons to starting a group practice, aside from the pros and cons of starting an independent private practice.
-You get to share the burdens of running a business, but you also have increased risk and complexity as you add business partners.
+Apart from the pros and cons of starting an independent private practice, starting a group practice has additional pros and cons.
+You share the burdens of running a business, but you also have increased risk and complexity as you add business partners.

 Therapist Amanda Ruiz notes that you should be asking yourself six questions before opening a group practice: